awesome-abstraction/waas-pay/README.md

 #### 📍 Roadmap

 We intend to continue building this project beyond the hackathon and the below are some immediate/short-term improvements we're planning to make.
+- Adding support for automatic zkBob account instantiation and linking at the time of wallet deployment for a web2 user
 - Adding support for the bulk-creation of smart contract accounts for larger organizations
 - Integration of the Ethereum Attestation Service (EAS) to prove fund provenance when required by regulatory bodies/authorities.
 - Adding more Safe plugins - primarily focused on enhancing the user experience for handling payments